Fiserv/exchange/docs/getting-started/getting-started-instfunding-net.md

   ]
 }
 ```
-The settlement that will generate from this instruction will be a settlement of $84.50 to the submerchant, and $15.50 to the Aggregator
+The settlement that will generate from this instruction will be a settlement of $84.50 to the sub-merchant, and $15.50 to the Aggregator

-## Chargeback Management for Net funding
+## Chargeback Management for Net Funding

 Chargeback is represented through virtual accounts on the system, which means there are a few options on recouping or reimbursing amounts for the chargeback through instructional funding.

 The Chargeback virtual account keeps balances from Chargeback Adjustments that happen outside the system.
 This represents information that the chargeback has occurred, and this balance is used for validation when instruction funds with an `"account_type": "CHARGEBACK"`.
 There are two ways of doing this through Net instructions, seen below.

-### Using the Chargeback account
+### Using the Chargeback Account

 In order to use the chargeback account in the instruction, the `"account_type": "CHARGEBACK"` must be specified.
 This will make the instruction validate against the current Chargeback Virtual Account Balance.